 To vary the image of a picture marker symbol layer with attribute-driven symbology, the images must be stored in either a raster or a BLOB field.
 Consider storing these in an attachments table, joining the table to the feature class, and specifying the attachment field for the symbology.

-Also in the Appearance group, adjust the Quality, Tint, and Size properties of the marker symbol layer as necessary.
 In a 3D context, you can check Invert backface image to show the image right-reading when viewed from behind.
 You can specify a Depth for picture marker layers to give them a sense of thickness.
 Check Stand vertically to stand the symbol upright, as though it is locked in place.
 You can navigate above and behind it when it is in this state.

 Set the Tint property to white, the default setting, to draw the image in its native colors.
 Setting this property to no color causes no image to be drawn.

 Each of the Quality settings corresponds to a different resampling method: